dimitri/pgcopydb/README.md

   + restore   Restore database objects into a Postgres instance
   + list      List database objects from a Postgres instance
-  + stream    Stream changes from the source database ping      Copy the roles from the source instance to the target instance help      print help message version   print pgcopydb version
+  + stream    Stream changes from the source database ping      Attempt to connect to the source and target instances help      print help message version   print pgcopydb version